sentialabs/sentialabs.com/_posts/2018-10-21-Integrating-EKS-with-other-AWS-services.md

 kubernetes.io/role/elb: 1
 ```

-When writing this article, documentation about these tags were very sparse.
+When writing this article, documentation about these tags was very sparse.
 In fact we found the correct tags in the Kubernetes [source code](https://github.com/kubernetes/kubernetes/blob/master/pkg/cloudprovider/providers/aws/aws.go).
 If you're ever searching for undocumented functionality, we strongly advise to read through that file.

 To be flexible about deploying public or private load balancers for EKS, the easiest solution is to deploy both public and private subnets.
 That way, whatever you do from within Kubernetes, the cluster will have a place for its load balancers.
 If you're deploying in a region with three availability zones, this would mean creating six subnets.